bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 ## LTP and glibc testsuite
 *   The tradition testsuite for kernel and glibc
 *   No fuzz test.
-Test may pass while some issues are hidden.
+Test may pass while some issues are hidden

 ## [Trinity](https://github.com/kernelslacker/trinity)
 *   Generate fuzz data in a set of data type